Summary

 Tier 1: Active Failover

-For customers outside of the geographical boundaries required to perform synchronous replication, or for those who choose to replicate across longer distances, Pure ActiveDR™ can be leveraged to provide a very low RPO and RTO failover solution.
+For customers outside of the geographical boundaries required to perform synchronous replication, or for those who choose to replicate across longer distances, something like Pure ActiveDR™ can be leveraged to provide a very low RPO and RTO failover solution.

 Tier 2: Local Snapshots